mongodb/chatbot/docs/docs/ingest/configuration-reference.md

 This page contains reference documentation for the configuration options for the MongoDB RAG Ingest CLI.

-A Ingest CLI confi files is a CommonJS file that exports a `Config` object as its default export.
+A Ingest CLI config files is a CommonJS file that exports a `Config` object as its default export.

 For more information on setting up a configuration file, refer to the [Configure](./configure.md) documentation.